cschreib/speclib/xshooter/README.md

 Once you're satisfied with the options listed above, execute the script (there are a number of other options to investigate, but we'll cover them later).
 The script will print a number of things in the terminal to inform you of the progress, and eventually complete execution.

 If all goes well, you'll have a new directory called ```reduced```.
 This directory will contain a sub-directory for each OB you reduced, containing the individual 1D spectra for each OB.
 This is useful for inspection of the data, to see if one OB in particular is particularly bad and should be excluded (or cured in some way).
 At this stage, look in particular at the ```..._spec2d.fits``` and ```..._spec2d_residual.fits```.
 These are, respectively, the 2D spectra before and after subtracting the source models.
-Look for horrible residuals, which could indicate incorect values in the ```SOURCES_xxx``` lists introduced above (we'll discuss below how to improve that).
+Look for horrible residuals, which could indicate incorrect values in the ```SOURCES_xxx``` lists introduced above (we'll discuss below how to improve that).

 You can then inspect the stacked spectra.
 These are saved in one sub-directory per source (as listed in ```SOURCES```, e.g., ```blobA``` and ```blobB```).
 Look inside one of them, and start by inspecting the stacked and binned 2D spectrum (```..._spec2d_b30.fits```) and its residual (```..._spec2d_sub_b30.fits```).
 The latter is the residual after subtracting this source only (not the other sources).
 Looking at the binned spectrum is a good way to identify if there is signal (or issues) in the data, because X-SHOOTER has a pretty high spectral resolution and it's less likely you will detect something at the native spectral scale.
 If the 2D spectrum look OK, you can look at the 1D spectrum (```stacked_<arm>.fits```) or a binned version (```stacked_<arm>_b30.fits```).